aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/loading-and-saving-in-php/_index.md

 ﻿---
-title: Loading And Saving in PHP
+title: Loading And Saving in PHP – Aspose.Words for Java
+articleTitle: Loading And Saving in PHP
+linktitle: Loading And Saving in PHP
 description: "PHP: Loading And Saving Documents using Aspose.Words for Java."
 type: docs
 weight: 10